braxtonshakira/AboutMe/README.md

-- 👋 Hi, I’m @SBTech
+- 👋 Hi, I’m @SBraxtonTech
-- 👀 I’m interested in web developmeny, software devlpment, cybersecurity, and smart contracts.
+- 👀 I’m an aspiring software developer.
-- 🌱 I’m currently learning the basics
+- 🌱 I’m currently learning HTML, CSS, JavaScript, NodeJS, Visual Studio Code, Linux Terminal, Replit.
-- 💞️ I’m looking to collaborate on HTML, CSS, JavaScript, Python and Solidity
+- 💞️ I’m looking to collaborate on HTML, CSS, JavaScript.
-- 📫 How to reach me shakirambraxton@gmial.com; @sbraxtontech(twitter), or Shakira M, Braxto, M.A.
+- 📫 How to reach me shakirambraxton@gmail.com; @sbraxtontech(twitter), or Shakira M, Braxton, M.A.
 (LinkedIn)

 <!---
 braxtonshakira/braxtonshakira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.